kanguarrovi/Catalox/README.md

 # Catalox
-A Vinyl and CDs calalox in Django
+A Vinyl and CDs calalox in Django-Python